-- For the purpose of immunization, the following organs (or parts thereof) are considered solid organ transplants: heart, lung, kidney, liver, pancreas, small bowel and islet cells.
-These guidelines do not apply to skin, bone and cornea transplants since these are tissue transplants and do not require immunosuppression. - 2.
-Immunization series do not need to be restarted after SOT.
+- 1. For the purpose of immunization, the following organs (or parts thereof) are considered solid organ transplants: heart, lung, kidney, liver, pancreas, small bowel and islet cells.
+These recommendations do not apply to skin, bone and cornea transplants since these are tissue transplants and do not require immunosuppression. - 2.
+Immunization series' do not need to be restarted after SOT.
 Pre-transplant immunity is retained, although it may be reduced. - 3.
-Prolonged/lifelong immunosuppression impacts vaccine efficacy post-transplant and increases the risk of using live vaccines.
-Generally, live vaccines should not be considered for post-transplant patients. - a.
-Smallpox and BCG are not recommended. - b.
+Prolonged/lifelong immunosuppression impacts vaccine efficacy post-transplant and increases the risk of using live vaccines. - a.
+Generally, live vaccines should not be considered for post-transplant patients.
+Exception: The use of live univalent varicella vaccine has been shown to be safe and effective in carefully selected pediatric renal and liver transplant recipients greater than 1 year post-transplant receiving minimal immune suppression.
+See Child SOT (before 18 months of age) and Child SOT (after 18 months of age). - b.
 If there is an inactivated vaccine available (e.g., when indicated for typhoid fever), it should be used in place of a live vaccine. - 4.
-The priority is to ensure all potential SOT recipients are completely immunized as soon as possible after they are identified. - 5.
+The priority is to ensure all potential SOT recipients are offered all recommended immunizations as soon as possible after they are identified and as early in the course of disease as possible because vaccine response may be reduced in people with organ failure pre-transplant.(1) - 5.
 Accelerated vaccine schedules should be used when necessary to ensure immunity in the recipient prior to transplant. - 6.
-SOT recipients should be on baseline immunosuppression prior to restarting immunization series.
-This usually occurs from 6 to 12 months post-transplant and is best determined by the attending transplant physician.

-- 7. Living donors should be up-to-date with routinely recommended vaccines based on age, immunization history and exposure history following guidelines below: - a.
-Administration of live vaccines (measles, mumps and rubella combined vaccine [MMR]; measles, mumps, rubella and varicella combined vaccine [MMR-Var]; varicella vaccine: chickenpox [VZ] and varicella zoster vaccine: shingles [Var-S]) should be avoided within four weeks prior to organ donation.1 - b.
-Immunization of donors (other than routine immunization) solely for the recipient's benefit is generally not recommended.1
+SOT recipients should be on baseline (maintenance) immunosuppression prior to restarting immunization series.
+This usually occurs from 6 to 12 months(5) post-transplant and is best determined by the attending transplant physician. - 7.
+Living donors should be up-to-date with routinely recommended vaccines based on age, immunization history and exposure history following recommendations below: - a.
+Administration of live vaccines should be avoided within four weeks prior to organ donation.^(1,2) - b.
+Immunization of donors (other than routine immunization) solely for the recipient's benefit is generally not recommended.^(1,2)

-See schedules for Solid Organ Transplant: Immunization for Children Expecting SOT before 18 Months of Age (Accelerated), Immunization for Children Expecting SOT after 18 Months of Age (Catch-up and Ongoing) and Immunization for Adult SOT Candidates and Recipients
+See schedules for Solid Organ Transplant:

+- Child SOT (Before 18 Months of Age)

+- Child SOT (After 18 Months of Age)

+- Adult SOT